 Proposed Modification Reference Proposed Modification Reason Previous Modification reference SP1 and is in general conformity with its strategic approach; ii.
 Have regard to information on local needs for new homes, jobs and facilities, for the Neighbourhood Plan area, including the provision of other physical and social infrastructure needed to make developments acceptable in planning terms; and iii.
 Be phased for the latter part of the Local Plan period and permission for housing development will not be granted before 2030.
 MM72 (Policy CC2) Supporting text: Update maps to include the boundary of the South Downs National Park (p.423).
 Comments from SDNPA and Historic England PM120, PM122 Policy CC2 Colden Common Farm Amendment to text as follows - Land at Colden Common Farm, as shown on the Policies Map, is allocated for up to about 45 dwellings.
-Planning permission will be granted provided that details accord with the Development Plan and meet the following specific requirements: MM73 (Policy CC4) Supporting text: Comments from SDNPA, the PM121, PM123, PM124 Update maps to include the boundary of the South Downs National Park (p.427).
-Environment Agency and Southern Water 14.80 (delete paragraph) A new water supply pipeline is being proposed between Havant and Otterbourne, which Southern Water have identified as potentially affecting this site or its surroundings.
-Engagement with Southern Water will be required at an early stage in order to coordinate emerging water supply pipeline project proposals
+Planning permission will be granted provided that details accord with the Development Plan and meet the following specific requirements: MM87 (Policy CC3) Update maps to include the boundary of the South Downs National Park (p.427).
+Comments from SDNPA N/A MM73 (Policy CC4) Supporting text: 14.80 (delete paragraph) A new water supply pipeline is being proposed between Havant and Otterbourne, which Southern Water have identified as potentially affecting this site or its surroundings.
+Engagement with Southern Water will be required at an early stage in order to coordinate emerging water supply pipeline project proposals Comments from SDNPA, the Environment Agency and Southern Water PM121, PM123, PM124

 Proposed Modification Reference Proposed Modification Reason Previous Modification reference with the development of this site as this new water supply pipeline is important infrastructure for the region.
 Policy CC4 Land adjoining 85 Church Lane Deletion of criterion viii - viii.
-The development should ensure future access to planned water supply infrastructure in the vicinity in coordination with the service provider; MM74 (Policy Supporting text: Comments from Southern Water and PM125, PM126 DEN1) New paragraph after 14.86 as follows - ICB As part of the Neighbourhood Planning process, early engagement with Southern Water is encouraged regarding the allocation of sites in the Neighbourhood Plan in order to assess the capacity of their water and wastewater networks.
+The development should ensure future access to planned water supply infrastructure in the vicinity in coordination with the service provider; MM74 (Policy DEN1) Supporting text: New paragraph after 14.86 as follows - Comments from Southern Water and ICB PM125, PM126 As part of the Neighbourhood Planning process, early engagement with Southern Water is encouraged regarding the allocation of sites in the Neighbourhood Plan in order to assess the capacity of their water and wastewater networks.
 Policy DEN1 Neighbourhood Plan Designated Area Land will be allocated for development in the Denmead Neighbourhood Plan for about 100 dwellings, including any required amendments to the settlement boundary.
 Development will be expected to address the following: i.
 Show how they are contributing towards the Vision and Objectives of the Plan in Policy SP1 and in general conformity with its strategic approach; ii.
 Have regard to information on local need for new homes, jobs and facilities, for